1. Introduction: Aging and Hip Joint Cartilage Degeneration

 11. Regulatory Landscape for Stem Cell Therapies

 The regulatory landscape for stem cell therapies is evolving rapidly, with different regulations in various jurisdictions.
-Regulatory agencies are working to establish clear guidelines for the development, fabrication, and clinical use of stem cell products to ensure patient safety and the ethical conduct of research.
+Regulatory agencies are working to establish clear guidelines for the development, manufacturing, and clinical use of stem cell products to ensure patient safety and the ethical conduct of research.

 12. Conclusion: Potential and Challenges of Stem Cell Therapy